Short Story Collections

 I did leave.
 I did let him go.
 It hurt.
 A million tears fall, but I still left.

 Like a foolish woman- not the person I wanted to be- but one who does not think- I texted him.
 Not once- not twice.
 There were many, many times I messaged him.
 When the feelings overwhelmed- when I was weak.
 I messaged him.
 He replied once and never again.
 It hurt.
 A lot, but I reminded myself he wasn't there.
 He wasn't right for me.
 I knew this- logically.
 It was difficult to give him up, but I did and it was right.

 Two years later- I met someone.
-It feels right.
-Nothing feels forced.
-Nothing feels pressured.
-We talk.
-We know each other, but I had to let the one go that wasn't right for me to find the one that is.
+It felt right for a moment.
+Nothing felt forced.
+Nothing felt pressured.
+We talked.
+We lived together, but I had to let the one go that wasn't right for me to find the one that was closer.

 I wish I could say that everything I went through was worth it.
 It wasn't.
 I'm using the experience and my understanding of similar situations, but I can't say that the emotional torment was worth anything.
 I wish I'd never met him.
 He was the worst kind of person for me to be around at that time.
 My heart wasn't healed.
 The wounds still felt fresh, I was very depressed, and my lifestyle was subpar.
 I slept on a futon in a dining room of a one-bedroom duplex with three other adults when we first met.
 He was showing off his watch and his bank account.
 My heart wasn't open.
 I needed a lot of encouragement.
 I had no confidence in anything I did at the time.
 I was fighting depression.
 I was just trying to stand up on my own two feet.
 I wasn't looking for love- at all.
 During that time because I was working, I was able to afford a one-bedroom apartment on a VERY tight budget.
 I was slowly taking myself out of depression.
 I tried to not talk about anything I was dealing with.
 It wasn't the right place for those conversations.